-Table 7-8 Parameters for configuring log backup
+Table 6-8 Parameters for configuring log backup

-Parameter Description Remarks OBS Bucket Select an OBS bucket from the drop-down list for storing logs.
-You can also click Create Bucket on the right to create an OBS bucket.
-NOTE To let an IAM user access an OBS bucket, you need to grant the GetBucketStorage-Policy, GetBucketLocation, ListBucket, and ListAllMyBuckets permissions to the user.
-Backup Path Storage path of logs in the OBS bucket The backup path configuration rules are as follows: The backup path cannot contain the following characters: \:?"<> The backup path cannot start with a slash (/).
+Parameter Description Remarks Backup Path Storage path of logs in the OBS bucket The backup path configuration rules are as follows: The backup path cannot contain the following characters: \:?"<> The backup path cannot start with a slash (/).
 The backup path cannot start or end with a period (.).
 The total length of the backup path cannot exceed 1,023 characters.

-Parameter Description Remarks IAM Agency IAM agency authorized by the current account for CSS to access or maintain data stored in the OBS bucket.
+IAM Agency IAM agency authorized by the current account for CSS to access or maintain data stored in the OBS bucket.
 You can also click Create IAM Agency on the right to create an IAM agency.
 The IAM agency must meet the following requirements: Agency Type must be Cloud service.
 Set Cloud Service to Elasticsearch or CSS.
 Mandatory policies: Tenant Administrator

-5. Back up logs.

-Automatically backing up logs
+- 5. Back up logs. - Automatically backing up logs